JYOUN9/EggHand_Code/README.md

 BERT is required for both training and evaluation.
 GR00T and EgoVideo pretrained weights are needed for training initialization; a trained EggHand checkpoint contains their model weights.
 Download revisions are pinned in `configs/assets/`.

 `--video-root` points to the directory containing `takes/`.
 Each output directory must be new.
 The converter writes Parquet samples, RGB videos and metadata in LeRobot v2.1 format.
-See [data preprocessing](data_preprocessing/README.md) for input formats and encoding settings.

 | Split | Episodes | Samples | Frame rate |
 | --- | ---: | ---: | ---: |